01 Feb The 9 Best Budget Fair Trade Chocolate Alternatives

 Give to: a chocolate flavor lover.

 Tcho is certified Fair Trade but pays farmers well beyond the minimum price set by fair trade.
-The coolest thing about this chocolate TCHOSource™.
+However, the coolest thing about this chocolate TCHOSource™.
 This is their in-house partnership program for their suppliers.
-They work on projects like installing fermentation centers and drying stations at cooperatives in Peru, Ecuador and the Dominican Republic, and “providing sensory analysis training to farmers and cooperative leaders to cultivate the understanding and communication of flavor throughout the supply chain.”
+In addition to this, they work on projects like installing fermentation centers and drying stations at cooperatives in Peru, Ecuador and the Dominican Republic.
+For example, they are “providing sensory analysis training to farmers and cooperative leaders to cultivate the understanding and communication of flavor throughout the supply chain.”